Solicitors and conveyancers

 Local Authority Search

-Our instructions to Conveyancers in the UK Finance Mortgage Lenders’ Handbook are as follows:
+Our instructions in the UK Finance Mortgage Lenders’ Handbook are:

-- Remortgage transactions – we don’t require a local search to be completed or require search insurance.
+- Remortgage transactions – we don’t require a completed local search or require search insurance.

 - New Build cases - where the local search carried out on the original plot of land has expired, we'll accept search insurance to cover any new risks that may have emerged since the local search was carried out.